FifthWit/wyzie-lib/README.md

 </p>

 Wyzie Lib is a package made for easily implementing [Wyzie Subs](https://sub.wyzie.ru) into your project without all the fuss.
-Read the docs [here](https://docs.wyzie.ru/subs/usage/package).
+[Read the docs](https://docs.wyzie.ru/subs/usage/package).